razor-network/docs-v2/docs/stake/mainnet.md

 > **Note**: -
 >1. _Make sure you don't use *-alpha and *-beta suffixed docker images those are only for internal testing._
->2. _Try to update the node in the Dispute state in order to avoid any inactivity penalty.
-The process of updating the node should be completed in less than 5-6 minutes.
-Try to do the following steps as quickly as possible to avoid any inactivity penalties._
+>2. _Update the node in the Dispute state in order to reduce the chances of an inactivity penalty.
+The process of updating the node should be completed in less than 5 minutes.
+Do the following steps as quickly as possible to avoid any inactivity penalties._

 2. Check your container is running via `docker ps`, you should get an output like:
     ```